flame-engine/flame/doc/flame/inputs/other_inputs.md

 }
 ```

-So in this example, we create the classes `MyGame` and `Player`. `MyGame` creates a joystick which is
-passed to the `Player` when it is created.
-In the `Player` class we act upon the current state of
+So in this example, we create the classes `MyGame` and `Player`. `MyGame` creates a joystick which is passed to the `Player` when it is created.
+In the `Player` class we act upon the current state of the joystick.
-the joystick.

 The joystick has a few fields that change depending on what state it is in.

-These are the fields that should be used to know the state of the joystick:
+Following are the fields that should be used to know the state of the joystick:

 - `intensity`: The percentage [0.0, 1.0] that the knob is dragged from the epicenter to the edge of
   the joystick (or `knobRadius` if that is set).